 The health benefits of this diet are well-documented: vegans have lower cholesterol levels and blood pressure than those on other diets; they also have a reduced risk for heart disease, hypertension, diabetes mellitus type 2 (the most common form of diabetes), cancer and obesity.

-By taking it step by step, you’ll find that you’re more comfortable with your new diet and don’t feel too tempted to reach for chicken or other non-vegan treats.
+By taking it step by step, you’ll find that you’re more comfortable with your new diet and won’t feel too tempted to reach for animal-based products.

 Here, we’ll take you through 9 steps that we believe will be helpful to you as you change to a vegan diet.

 #1 Educate Yourself on Veganism

 In order to be able to learn about your options properly, you need to know what it’s all about.
 It’s better that you spend a lot of time educating yourself instead of getting into it blindly only to fail after a short while.

 During your research, get to know what the vegan diet is and what foods are suitable for it.
 Moreover, find out why going vegan can be a good idea for you.